 Voicemail has become a standard part of every business class telephone system.
 Not only will knowing how to leave a professional voicemail phone message reflect positively on your company, it's important to your professional image as well.

-Every employee who uses the phone as part of their job should know how to leave a professional phone message.
 Here are a few tips for new or inexperienced employees to leave the kinds of professional, courteous phone messages that will get returned.